 That’s all folks

-Dictionaries are not the most interesting stuff to read and I hope reading this Sustainability Jargon dictionary has helped you.
+Dictionaries are not the most exciting stuff to read, and still I hope reading this Sustainability Jargon dictionary has helped you.
 I found especially challenging selecting the most common sustainability terms and avoiding the scientific jargon coming from some of the sources I used NASA, GEMET, Appropedia, GRIST, BBC, EllenMcArthur, INVESTOPEDIA.

 If you like the article, please share it with the buttons below in your favorite social network and for more news subscribe to my newsletter.